How to grow angelica (Angelica archangelica)

-Photo of wild celery (Angelica archangelica)
+Photo of angelica (Angelica archangelica)

 It grows in moist, shady places, fields, forests, water edges, bogs, marshes